cguttweb/nuxt-portfolio-blog/content/posts/array-methods.md

 ```javascript
 ```

-- every - this will look at all array values and is like using `&&` operator
+- every - this will look at all array values and is like using `&&` operator so unless all values match this will return false.

 ```javascript